browserengineering/book/book/invalidation.md

 Widths for inline elements
 ==========================

-It's a little confusing that `BlockLayout`'s `width` field is protected but not other layout object types.
-Let's fix that.
-`LineLayout` is pretty easy:
+At this point, `BlockLayout`'s `width` field is protected but not for other layout object types.
+Let's fix that, because we'll need it later. `LineLayout` is pretty easy:

 ``` {.python ignore=ProtectedField}
 class LineLayout: